 What is VI/O&M?

 A student who is blind or visually impaired might also need services from an Orientation and Mobility (O&M) Specialist.
 Orientation refers to understanding where you are in space and mobility is the ability to move through that space to get from one point to another.
-With structured and sequential instruction in O&M even a student who is totally blind can learn how to safely and independently travel both in familiar and unfamiliar settings.
-Some students will require the use of a long cane for travel.
-Not only does the long cane identify the student as having a visual impairment it also provides important feedback for the student as he/she travels.
-This feedback allows the student to detect obstacles and maintain a safe and efficient route.
+With structured and sequential instruction in O&M, even a student who is totally blind can learn how to safely and independently travel in both familiar and unfamiliar settings.
 O&M instruction includes teaching basic concepts of different indoor and outdoor environments, residential travel, street crossings, travel in semi-business and business environments, and the use of all forms of public transportation.
 All of this is paired with instruction in the proper technique and use of the long cane when necessary.

-The TCVI and O&M instructor work closely together, in collaboration with the school team and family, to provide a comprehensive education for the student who is visually impaired.
+The TCVI and O&M specialist work closely together, in collaboration with the school team and family, to provide a comprehensive education for the student who is blind or visually impaired.
 The goal is for students to have full access to the core curriculum, be well rounded in areas of the expanded core curriculum, and have the skills to be safe and independent travelers.